If you have type 1 diabetes, you may:

-- foot ulcers – leading to foot or lower leg amputation
+- foot ulcers – which can eventually lead to foot or lower leg amputation

-Your blood glucose levels can become too low if you don't eat enough foods that contain glucose.
-It can also drop too low if you take too much insulin or do more physical activity than usual.
-Hypoglycaemia (also known as a ‘hypo’) can cause you to feel faint, sweaty, confused and you may feel your heart pounding.
-Treat it straight away by eating glucose tablets (or a few sweets or a sugary drink), followed by a couple of biscuits or a sandwich.
+Your blood glucose level can become too low if you don't eat enough foods that contain glucose.
+It can also drop too low if you take too much insulin or are more active than usual.
+Hypoglycaemia (also known as a ‘hypo’) can make you feel faint, sweaty and confused, and you may feel your heart pounding.
+If you start to feel like this, taking some glucose tablets (or eating a few sweets or a sugary drink), can quickly make you feel better.

-If you don't take steps to deal with hypoglycaemia, it can eventually cause you to have a fit and become unconscious, and if it’s very severe, hypoglycaemia can be fatal.
+If you don't take steps to deal with hypoglycaemia, it can eventually cause you to have a fit and become unconscious.
+If it’s very severe, hypoglycaemia can be fatal.
 For more information, see our frequently asked questions.

-If your diabetes is under control, you should be able to drive a car.
-However, you may not be able to drive a heavy goods vehicle or passenger vehicle (such as a minibus).
-You will need to contact the Driver and Vehicle Licensing Agency (DVLA) to inform them about your condition.
-You also need to tell your motor insurer about your condition.
+If your diabetes is under control, you should be able to drive a car or motorbike as normal.
+But you may not be able to drive a heavy goods vehicle or passenger vehicle (such as a minibus).

 - check your blood glucose level before you start a journey, even if it’s a short one

 - eat a snack before driving if your blood glucose level is 5mmol/litre or less